 Cholla Cactus Garden

-Cholla Cactus are sometimes called ‘jumping cactus’ because they are so prickly and little pieces of them fall off and are all over the ground.
-If you’re not careful they will jump on you and not let go.
-So I would not recommend getting out of your car and walking around the desert in this place.
+Cholla (choy – ya) Cactus are sometimes called ‘jumping cactus’ because they are really prickly and little pieces of them fall off and are all over the ground.
+If you’re not careful they will jump onto you and not let go.
+I would not recommend getting out of your car and walking around the desert in this particular part of the park.
 It didn’t take long for several people in our group to get attacked.
-But lucky for us, and you, the National Park System knows what it’s doing and has created a trail through the cactus that you can walk through and get up close and personal with these bad hombres without getting jumped.
-It’s a super short – only 1/10th of a mile so it’s not exactly hiking but perfect for getting all those instagram worthy shots without getting bit by cactus.
+But lucky for us, and you, the National Park Service knows what it’s doing and has created a trail through the cactus that you can walk through and get up close and personal with these bad hombres without getting jumped.
+It’s super short – only 1/10th of a mile so it’s not exactly ‘hiking’ but it’s perfect for getting all those Instagram worthy shots without getting bit by cactus.
 Should go without saying, but keep an eye on your kids and no pets!

 I’m going to call this next area ‘Big Rocks’ because I couldn’t find an actual name for it.
 There is a camp site called Jumbo Rocks – this is not the same place.
 We parked across the road from the entrance to the White Tank campsite and got to climbing.
 These rocks are pretty big, but very climbable.
 The surface is kind of like gravel so it’s got a good grip.
 It also means if you slip you’ll get pretty cut up but no one in our group got injured.
 We spent the most amount of time here, having fun climbing the rocks and taking pictures.
 There are more rocks in the campsite to check out, as well as a trailhead to do more hiking if you want.

 This is also where we found the one and only Joshua Tree in the whole park!
 Ok, ok I know that can’t be true but we didn’t see any at any of the other places we stopped so of course I had to get a picture of it.